-- 4.4.11 Provide interpretive signs along the Pathways toKnowledge (Refer to Figure 4-1) to inform visitors as well as residents of San Ysidro's rich culture and history. - 4.4.12 Design signs that are colorful, lit for increased visibility, landscaped, and placed permanently at the back of the sidewalk or within raised medians. - 4.4.13 Ensure landscaping surrounding signage will not obscure safe vehicular sight lines at maturity. - 4.4.14 Develop a unified theme for signage with complementary colors, materials, and lettering fonts.
+- Provide interpretive signs along the Pathways to 4.4.11 Knowledge (Refer to Figure 4-1) to inform visitors as well as residents of San Ysidro's rich culture and history. - Design signs that are colorful, lit for increased visibility, 4.4.12 landscaped, and placed permanently at the back of the sidewalk or within raised medians. - Ensure landscaping surrounding signage will not obscure 4.4.13 safe vehicular sight lines at maturity. - Develop a unified theme for signage with complementary 4.4.14 colors, materials, and lettering fonts.

-Column concept Directional sign (Signage concepts provided by Graphic Solutions).
+Directional sign Column concept (Signage concepts provided by Graphic Solutions).